 There are a variety of placement tests and exams that allow students to demonstrate knowledge and earn credit for college courses.
 These include CLEP (College Level Exam Program), SAT II Subject Tests, DSST (Dantes Subject Standardized Tests), and Cambridge International exams.

 Many of these exams cost less than $100.

 Most colleges and universities have a list of courses for which a high score on the exam is eligible for credit.
-For example, view policies of the University of Tennessee at Knoxville, Western Washington University, and the University of Wisconsin at Madison online.
+For example, view policies of the Western Washington University and the University of Wisconsin at Madison online.
 Check with the appropriate academic advisor to verify that a high score on one of these exams meets requirements to earn college credit hours.

 But there are other ways to tap the cost-savings potential of the community college.
 Your student can enroll in an early college or dual-enrollment program rather than attend a traditional high school; such a program typically allows students to earn a high school diploma and college credits.
 Frequently, these programs are available for free or at a nominal charge to area residents.
 Check with your local school system to learn more.

 In addition, your college-aged child may be able to earn credit hours by taking one or two classes at the community college.
 For example, my husband took a class during the summer that was difficult to get at his university, enabling him to fulfill a degree requirement and stay on track to graduate.